sainnhe/khn/content/first-step/setup-your-code-editor.md

   Install [MattesGroeger/vim-bookmarks](https://github.com/MattesGroeger/vim-bookmarks) and add `let g:bookmark_save_per_working_dir = 1` to your vimrc, so bookmarks will be stored in a file named `.vim-bookmarks` in the current working directory.

-  Then you can download the bookmark files used by this book, and put them in the project root, which is the source code of the kernels that we'll obtain later.
+  Then you can download the bookmark file and put it in the project root as `.vim-bookmark`, where the project is the source code of the kernels that we'll obtain later.
 Reopen your code editor, and you can see the bookmarks.

   The download URLs are listed below: